A transfer learning based approach for pronunciation scoring: Introduction

 In this work, we explore the use of a simple transfer learning-based approach for pronunciation scoring.
 As in \cite{huang2017transfer}, we replace the last layer of an ASR DNN, and train the resulting model for the pronunciation scoring task.
 We show that large gains can be achieved with this procedure compared to the standard GOP approach after careful selection of design choices, including the fine-tuning of an additional layer in the original DNN and the use of a loss function that compensates for the inherent imbalance across phones and classes present in pronunciation scoring datasets.

-We measure performance in terms of the commonly used area under the curve (AUC).
-In addition, we propose to use an alternative cost function designed to encourage low false correction rates, something the community agrees to be essential for the practical use of these systems \cite{baur2017overview}.
-This cost allows us to analyze the impact of the choice of a decision threshold; something of utmost importance since a bad choice of threshold can result in extremely poor performance.
-Our results on EpaDB \cite{vidal2019epadb,vidal2021} show that the proposed system can achieve gains over the GOP system of 20\% on this cost.
-We believe this paper offers a valuable contribution to the community by providing insights on how to fine-tune an ASR-based pronunciation scoring system, and how to evaluate the performance of the resulting scores.
-The open-source code to obtain the results in this paper and a link to EpaDB can be found at \url{https://github.com/MarceloSancinetti/epa-gop-pykaldi}.
+We measure performance using the area under the curve (AUC).
+In addition, we propose to use an alternative cost function designed to encourage low false correction rates, something the community agrees to be essential for the practical use of these systems \cite{neri2002pedagogy}.
+This cost allows us to analyze the impact of the choice of decision threshold; something of utmost importance since a bad choice of threshold can result in very poor performance.
+Our results on EpaDB \cite{vidal2019epadb,vidal2021} show that the fine-tuned system achieves gains over the GOP system of 20\% on this cost.
+The main contributions of this paper are: the analysis of the best configuration to fine-tune an ASR-based pronunciation scoring system following the method proposed in \cite{huang2017transfer}, the use of a cost function as calibration-sensitive evaluation metric, and the use of our publicly available dataset.
+The code to obtain the results and a link to EpaDB can be found at \url{https://github.com/MarceloSancinetti/epa-gop-pykaldi}.